AmoebeLabs/material3-themes-manual/docs/basics/m3-analysis-hue-picker.md

 | C7, Green | #73d13d <!--115,209,61--> | lch(75.81, 92.48, **119.67**)| #276c00 | lch( 39.84, 56.92, **122.67**) |
 | C9, Blue | #40a9ff <!--64,169,255--> | lch(67.03, 90.63, **245.90**) | #0062a1 | lch(40.09, 63.78, **247.40**) |

-So the short answer is NO: Material 3 does NOT use its own color.
+So the short answer is NO: Material 3 does NOT exactly use YOUR custom color.
 On the other hand, the differences in CIE-Lch(ab) and CIE-Lch(uv) values ​​seem small.
 But what if I keep the lc part of the lch value and use the primary h value to recalculate the input color?

 Taking the last example: Blue with `rgb(64, 169, 255)` becomes `rgb(76, 168, 255)`: In other words, MORE red, slightly less green, and no difference in blue.